mvolkmann/blog/src/ocaml.md

 version = 0.26.1
 ```

+It may be necessary to copy the `.ocamlformat` into every subdirectory
+that contains its own `dune-project` file.

 Sometimes after code changes VS Code flags errors that aren't real.
 Running "Developer: Reload Window" from the command palette clears them.
 This issue may go away if you run `dune build -w` (for watch mode)
 in a terminal window.
+Doing this is useful anyway because there may be errors that
+`dune build` will flag, but the LSP used in VS Code will not.

 ## REPL